joshcalcino/PhantomBatch/README.md

 Excessive number of commits is due to me writing the code on my laptop, but running on a cluster.
 I will eventually make a new branch for testing and implementing changes to prevent this interfering with users in the future.

+The correct way to run PhantomBatch out be something like:
+`python3 example.py > example.out 2> example.err &`
+This will make sure that nothing is printed to the terminal, all output is printed to the two specified files.
+This means that PhantomBatch will run in the background on the login node of a cluster.